Commonwealth Consolidated Acts

 (e) stating that the identification reference for the signatory was not supported by a primary identification document.

-(2) A cash dealer who contravenes subsection (1) is guilty of an offence against this subsection punishable, upon conviction, by imprisonment for a period of not more than 2 years.
+(2) A cash dealer who contravenes subsection (1) commits an offence against this subsection punishable, upon conviction, by imprisonment for a period of not more than 2 years.

 Note: Subsection 4B(2) of the Crimes Act 1914 allows a court to impose in respect of an offence an appropriate fine instead of, or in addition to, a term of imprisonment.
 The maximum fine that a court can impose on an individual is worked out by multiplying the maximum term of imprisonment (in months) by 5, and then multiplying the resulting number by the amount of a penalty unit.
 The amount of a penalty unit is stated in section 4AA of that Act.
 If a body corporate is convicted of an offence, subsection 4B(3) of that Act allows a court to impose a fine that is not greater than 5 times the maximum fine that could be imposed by the court on an individual convicted of the same offence.